 This mode attempted to shake up the conventional formula to great effect.
-It offered a more concise experience, with smaller maps, lobbies, and games.
+It offered a more concise experience, with smaller maps like Inferno, lobbies, and games.
 Offering a bitesize experience that still included all the staples that make the mode so addictive and fun.

-The later maps on offer in Danger zone have had their critics due to drops in frame rates and vision issues with the Jungle map in particular.
+The later maps such as Jungle and Sirocco on offer in Danger zone have had their critics due to drops in frame rates and vision issues with the Jungle map in particular.
 Though there is a great deal of love for the initial map, Blacksite.

 However, thanks to regular updates, a revamp to presentation and matchmaking times.
 Plus new items and features that have made the emergent nature of gameplay more frequently available to the player.
 This game mode has been accepted by most of the Counter-Strike community as a worthy addition to their beloved game.
 Even more so now that there is a competitive edge to the mode.
 This comes with the addition of ranks.

 The ranks have a common theme of animals, getting more fearsome as you progress.